Baroque Palace of Oradea: History

-In the year 1855, a new side and entrance was added graciously in tone and respect with the initial building, with grand double stairways.
-Later in time, after Romania gained possession of Transylvania, it remained under the church's patronage but during the socialist regime, it was seized as state property.
+In the year 1855, a new side and entrance were added, faithful in tone to the initial building, with grand double stairways.
+Later, after Romania gained possession of Transylvania, it remained under the church's patronage but during the socialist regime it was seized as state property.

-On January 17, 1971, the Baroque Palace became a county museum hosting many large and fine archeological, historical, natural history, ethnographic and art collections under the name of "Muzeul Ţării Crişurilor" ("Museum of the Three Rivers Land").
-The museum has approximately 400 000 pieces divided under four main collections: History and Archeology, Ethnography, Art and Natural History.
+On January 17, 1971, the Baroque Palace became a county museum hosting many large archeological, historical, natural history, ethnographic and art collections under the name of "Muzeul Ţării Crişurilor" ("Museum of the Three Rivers Land").
+The museum has approximately 450,000 pieces divided under four main collections: History and Archeology, Ethnography, Art and Natural History.
 Famous for its world-class Neolithic and Bronze Age collection, the museum also boasts treasures from Ancient Egypt and Greece.
-The ethnography section has probably the best of western Transylvanian folk exhibits anywhere, including a large selection of traditional costumes, peasant house appliances, pottery and painted Easter eggs.
+The ethnography section has probably the largest of western Transylvanian folk exhibits anywhere, including a large selection of traditional costumes, peasant house appliances, pottery and painted Easter eggs.

 The highlights of the Natural History section are the prehistoric animals including cave bears, giant elk, different mammoth types or dinosaurs (like Iguanodons, Valdosaurus or Camptosaurus).
 The interior courtyard is dotted by a long row of Romanian monarch busts added during the museum years.

 The front courtyard is an artistic park with large old bronze and marble statues of historical figures and also home to a famous Baroque parish church erected in 1752 even before the palace, a work of the Italian architect Giovanni Battista Ricca modeled after the mother church of the Jesuits, Church of the Gesu in Rome.
-The basilica contains the relics of King Saint Ladislaus, born in year 1040, a splint of his skull being kept here in a gold box.
+The basilica contains the relics of King Saint Ladislaus, born in the year 1040, a splint of his skull being kept here in a gold box.
 In 1992, Pope John Paul II through the Holy See's decree, raised the church to a holy basilica rank.

 In 2003, like many other edifices, The Baroque Palace of Oradea was restored to the Roman Catholic Diocese of Oradea Mare by the Government of Romania, but the building is still being used as a museum until further negotiations are made.